sugarlabs/musicblocks/README.md

 [index.html](./index.html) file in the browser using `file:///absolute/path/to/index.html`.

 However, doing so, some functionality will be unavailable.
-On top of that, some web browsers (e.g., Firefox v68) have restrictions that prevent Music Blocks from running using `file:///`.
 Therefore, it is best to launch a _local web server_ from the directory of Music Blocks.